Maureen Connolly: Legacy

 According to John Olliff and Lance Tingay of The Daily Telegraph and the Daily Mail, Connolly was ranked in the world top 10 from 1951 through 1954, reaching a career high of world number one in those rankings from 1952 through 1954.
 Connolly was included in the year-end top-10 rankings issued by the United States Lawn Tennis Association from 1950 through 1953.
 She was the top-ranked U.S. player from 1951 through 1953.

 Connolly was inducted into the International Tennis Hall of Fame in 1969 and the International Women's Sports Hall of Fame in 1987.
 In 1956, she was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the playing surface.

 Since 1973, the Maureen Connolly Challenge Trophy is played, a yearly competition between the best female tennis players age 18 and younger from the United States and Great Britain.

 Brinker Elementary School in Plano, Texas is named in honor of her.
 The school was dedicated on November 20, 1988.

-Connolly was portrayed by Glynnis O'Connor in Little Mo, a television movie that initially aired on September 5, 1978.
+Connolly was portrayed by Glynnis O'Connor in Little Mo, a television movie that aired on September 5, 1978.

 In 2019, the United States Postal Service released a commemorative Forever stamp in her honor.